aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

     Description: Value to be used with the dbUsername SSM parameter.
 The default value is set to 'alice', which you can override when creating a CloudFormation stack.
 ```

-Next, you will use a simple example of an SSM parameter where you define a parameter `Name` called `dbUsername`, and a `Value` you pass in by referencing template parameter `DatabaseUsername` using Ref intrinsic function.
+Next, describe an SSM parameter: choose to set its `Name` property to `dbUsername`, and use `Ref` to reference the `DatabaseUsername` template parameter in the `Value` property.
 Choose to append the following content to the existing file content:

 ```YAML
 Resources: